 If you’re improving only one or two areas, make them count.
 Prioritize rooms that buyers first encounter when they enter the home or those that need upgrading the most.

 Curb appeal plays a big role in reeling in the interest of homebuyers.
-According to RealEstateAOL, an eco-friendly lawn can cost about $4,000.
+According to Manta, average landscaping costs are around $1,500-$2,000(4).

-At a minimum, ensure that your lawn is well cared for (cut the grass, replace patches of dead grass, trim overgrown trees or hedges, etc.)
+At a minimum, ensure that your lawn is well cared for (cut the grass, replace patches of dead grass, and trim overgrown trees or hedges).